“I know that church. I was there for a concert this year. Beautiful”

 One of the options to consider is naming an area of the renovation that is important or meaningful to you and your family.
 Some have already been named but others are available at all contribution levels ranging from the elevator, choir room and archives to furnishings and finishes in a specific area.
 Several families or even an organization within the church may wish to go together to name something.
 A gift may be made anonymously in honor of an individual as was done with the nursery.
 Naming opportunities do not require immediate cash outlay but may be based on pledge amounts allowing for multiple year payments.
 A new pledge may also be combined with a previous pledge to qualify for a naming opportunity.

 If you would like more information regarding naming opportunities, please contact Fr.
-David, Kendall Menzer, Sr. Warden or Jim Gleba, Jr. Warden.
+Doug, Kendall Menzer, Sr. Warden or Jim Gleba, Jr. Warden.